markand/irccd/CONTRIBUTE.md

 ### Bookmark way

-We use Mercurial bookmarks as our workflow but we do share only @ bookmark except when a long feature is being developed in parallel.
-Otherwise bookmarks stay locally most of the time.
+You can use Mercurial bookmarks to create a divergent marker from the upstream `@` bookmark pointing at the current default branch revision.

-When you start working on a new feature, you **must** always start from the @ bookmark.
+You **must** always start from the @ bookmark.

 You can use this workflow if you plan to create a patch that consists of multiple revisions.